Mapping the causal structure of price formation in Texas's transitioning electricity market: Discussion

-Although we apply the framework to Texas, the core findings carry broader relevance.
-The emergence of wind as the dominant causal driver of electricity prices and the redistribution of congestion costs from renewable-rich regions are likely to arise in other markets with growing renewable penetration, with direct implications for how price risk is understood and managed.
-The regime shift in natural gas hub influence following pipeline expansion illustrates how other energy infrastructure investment can reshape the causal structure of electricity price formation.
-Within Texas, the causal structure will continue to evolve as solar and battery storage scale, demand grows from electrification and large new loads, and market rules change.
-The framework can be redeployed to track each of these shifts as they unfold.
+Although we apply the framework to Texas, the core findings carry broader relevance for electricity markets worldwide undergoing structural change.
+The emergence of wind as the dominant causal driver of electricity prices, redistributing congestion costs away from renewable-rich regions, is likely to occur in other markets with growing renewable penetration.
+Similarly, the shift in the influence of natural gas hubs following pipeline expansion illustrates how energy infrastructure investments can alter the causal structure of electricity price formation.
+These dynamics have direct implications for how price risks are assessed and managed, and for capacity and infrastructure decisions that depend on identifying which factors causally shape prices; our analysis indicates, for instance, where storage or transmission expansion would most effectively alleviate the congestion (price differentials).
+The emergence of South and West Texas load as causal drivers further shows how demand-side dynamics increasingly shape market outcomes.
+As AI workloads expand and large consumers participate in infrastructure decisions through behind-the-meter generation, storage, and long-term contracts, the causal role of the demand side will grow.
+Within Texas, the causal restructuring will continue as solar and battery storage scale, electrification and large new loads raise demand, and market rules adapt.
+How investors, planners, and market participants respond to these shifts will determine the trajectory and pace of the transition, along with the affordability, reliability, and carbon intensity of electricity supply.